SailasyaNaramgari/FacebookSentimentAnalysis/README.md

 # Technologies Used
 Python

-Natural Language Processing (NLP) libraries (e.g., NLTK)

 Data visualization with Matplotlib and/or Seaborn

 Power BI for data visualization and dashboard creation

-Requirements and Tested Platforms :
+## Requirements and Tested Platforms :

 Python: JupyterNotebook , Google colab